Our curated selection of the best raised garden bed ideas will help you to unlock your garden's true potential.

 Pressure treated timber is the most common material for raised beds, it’s relatively cheap, easy to work with, and should last up to 10 years.
 You can buy lengths of timber to make bespoke beds to suit the location, but often the easiest way to get started is to buy a raised bed kit.

 What can I grow in a raised bed?

 Raised beds are extremely versatile, and will accommodate a wide range of flowers, fruit and vegetable varieties.
 Some people use them to grow decorative flowers for indoor arrangements.
-Raised beds are also good for growing alpines, which like free-draining soil.
+Raised beds are also good for growing alpines, which like free-draining soil and a dry garden.

 If you have chalky soil and want to grow blueberries, why not fill your bed with ericaceous compost and put in a few bushes?

 What do I put on the bottom of a raised garden bed?

 You can fill the bottom of a raised garden bed with a number of organic materials, including straw, grass clippings, wood chips and leaves.
 Place cardboard – or any suitable weed barrier material – over this organic layer, weighing it down with a few bricks or pegs.